 Image: Jerry's Burger Bar - Cape Town

-My current business card is at the bottom of the post.
+My first business card is at the bottom of the post.
 Yes, I know it says nothing about what I do, but it has the important information about me right?
 You know my name, you know my number and you know where to mail me.
-You can call me, write to me, or cyber stalk me!
+You can call me, write to me, or cyber stalk me...